DennisSuitters/Chrono/starwars.md

 ````
 #### The Clone Wars Animated Series Season 4
 ````
+1	Water War
+2	Gungan Attack
+3	Prisoners
+4	Shadow Warrior
+5	Mercy Mission
+6	Nomad Droids
+7	Darkness on Umbara
+8	The General
+9	Plan of Dissent
+10	Carnage of Krell
+11	Kidnapped
+12	Slaves of the Republic
+13	Escape from Kadavo
+14	A Friend in Need
+15	Deception
+16	Friends and Enemies
+17	The Box
+18	Crisis on Naboo
+19	Massacre
+20	Bounty
+21	Brothers
+22	Revenge
 ````
 #### The Clone Wars Animated Series Season 5
 ````